| "My lord?" The voice

 Eowyn, blushing, untied the sash at Legolas' waist, slid the

-embroidered robe off his shoulders, and ran her hands gently over
+embroidered robe off his shoulders, and ran her hands gently down

-Slowly, she pushed open the fabric and her hand accidentally brushed
+slowly pushing the fabric openand her hand accidentally

-his erect penis as it sprang free.
-Legolas gasped and she pulled
+brushed his erect penis as it sprang free.

 Legolas caught her hand: "You will undo me, hiril nín,"